Does WP-Lister work with all eBay sites?

 What are the requirements to run WP-Lister?

-WP-Lister requires a recent version of WordPress (3.3+) with WooCommerce 1.6.6 or 2.0.x installed.
+WP-Lister requires a recent version of WordPress (3.6+) with WooCommerce 2.x and without WPML installed.
 Your server should run on Linux and have PHP 5.2 or better with cURL support.

 Do I need an eBay store or does WP-Lister work with any eBay account?